Eva Harris: Humanitarian work

 While volunteering overseas, Harris noted the lack of resources available to her local peers.
 Knowing that the technologies and resources needed existed in the developed world, but were unavailable where they were most needed, inspired her to introduce molecular diagnostic techniques and scientific literacy in resource-poor settings.
 In 1997, Harris received a MacArthur Fellowship for her pioneering work over the previous ten years developing programs, and for working to build scientific capacity in developing countries to address public health and infectious disease issues.
 To continue and expand this work, Harris founded the Sustainable Sciences Institute in 1998, a San Francisco-based international nonprofit organization that works to improve public health in developing countries, by building local capacity for scientific research on infectious diseases.
 The Sustainable Sciences Institute partners with researchers in developing countries, offering assistance and mentoring to help them excel in their fields of research.

+In 2004, she founded a pediatric cohort in Managua, Nicaragua, with the objective of investigating the epidemiological and immunological behavior of dengue and contributing to the construction of the natural history of the virus.
+This cohort was of utmost importance during the introduction of new arboviruses in Latin America, managing to describe the epidemiological dynamics of Chikungunya and Zika in Nicaragua.
+Currently, the pediatric cohort created by Harris is one of the longest-standing cohorts in the study of arboviruses.

-Harris is also a current board member of Hesperian Health Guides, a non-profit health publisher known for its flagship publication, Where There Is No Doctor.
+Harris is a board member of Hesperian Health Guides, a non-profit health publisher known for its publication, Where There Is No Doctor.